 - Labrador Retriever

-There doesn't seem to be any convincing evidence how specific breeds are genetically predisposed to suffer from hyperactivity (aside from a few known breeds, like Jack Russell Terrier).
+There doesn't seem to be convincing evidence that specific breeds are genetically predisposed to suffer from hyperactivity (aside from a few known breeds, like Jack Russell Terrier).

-Why you must address hyperactivity issue
+Why you must address the hyperactivity issue

-Research demonstrated that impulsive and hyperactive dogs are significantly more likely to be relinquished by pet owners due to a variety of said behavioral problems caused by this condition (Salman et al. 2010; Stephen et al. 2007; Kobelt et al. 2003).
+Research demonstrated that impulsive and hyperactive dogs are significantly more likely to be relinquished by pet owners due to a variety of said behavioral problems caused by this condition (Salman et al., 2010; Stephen et al., 2007; Kobelt et al., 2003).

 8 Evidence-based Ways to Deal with Hyperactive Dogs

-1 Amend Your Dog's Diet
+Amend Your Dog's Diet

 Since dog owners are more likely to focus on feeding meat to their dogs, it's easy to overestimate the amounts and overfeed the dog, particularly on a homemade diet.

 In summary, amending your dog's diet can help to decrease hyperactivity and aggression.
-To get the most out of your dog’s diet:

 - Feed your dog the correct daily allowances for his/her weight to make sure that energy intake does not exceed what is required, even if it's coming from protein;